Hive-Academy/roocode-generator/memory-bank/TechnicalArchitecture.md

   - `BaseGenerator`: Abstract class providing common structure (`name`, `generate`, `validate`, `executeGeneration`) and lifecycle (`initialize`, `validateDependencies`) for all generators.
 Inherits from `BaseService`.
   - `IGenerator`: Interface defining the contract for generator modules.
 - **`@generators` (Specific Generators):** Modules implementing `IGenerator` for specific tasks:
-  - `MemoryBankGenerator`: Generates core documentation (`ProjectOverview.md`, `DeveloperGuide.md`, `TechnicalArchitecture.md`).
-It has its own internal modular structure:
+  - `AiMagicGenerator`: The primary generator responsible for analyzing the project (`ProjectAnalyzer`), generating context-aware coding rules (using `RulesPromptBuilder`, `TemplateProcessor`, `LLMAgent`), and invoking the `MemoryBankService` to generate documentation.
+  - `RulesGenerator`: (Legacy) Generates coding standard rules based on project analysis and templates.
+Its core functionality is now integrated into `AiMagicGenerator`.
+Includes sub-components like `IRulesFileManager`, `IRulesContentProcessor`, `IRulesPromptBuilder`.
+  - `IRulesFileManager`: Manages saving the generated single Markdown rules file to `.roo/rules-code/rules.md`.
+  - `SystemPromptsGenerator`, `RoomodesGenerator`, `VSCodeCopilotRulesGenerator`: Simpler generators creating specific configuration files, often using the core `TemplateManager`.
+- **`@memory-bank` (Memory Bank Service & Components):** Contains the logic refactored from the original `MemoryBankGenerator`.
+  - `MemoryBankService`: A dedicated service invoked by `AiMagicGenerator` to handle the generation of memory bank documentation (`ProjectOverview.md`, `DeveloperGuide.md`, `TechnicalArchitecture.md`).
+It orchestrates the process using the components below.
-    - `MemoryBankOrchestrator`: Coordinates the generation steps.
+  - `MemoryBankOrchestrator`: Coordinates the generation steps within the service.
-    - `IProjectContextService`: Gathers project context.
+  - `IProjectContextService`: Gathers project context (used by `AiMagicGenerator` before calling the service).
-    - `IMemoryBankTemplateManager`: Loads memory bank specific templates (extends core `TemplateManager`).
+  - `IMemoryBankTemplateManager`: Loads memory bank specific templates.
   - `IMemoryBankTemplateProcessor`: Processes templates with context.
   - `IPromptBuilder`: Constructs prompts for the LLM.
   - `IMemoryBankContentGenerator`: Generates content using `LLMAgent`.
   - `IMemoryBankFileManager`: Manages memory bank file I/O via `FileOperations`.
   - `IMemoryBankValidator`: Validates generated files.
   - `IContentProcessor`: Post-processes LLM output.
-  - `RulesGenerator`: Generates coding standard rules based on project analysis and templates, now producing a single Markdown file.
-Includes sub-components like `IRulesFileManager`, `IRulesContentProcessor`, `IRulesPromptBuilder`.
-Uses `ProjectAnalyzer` and `LLMAgent`.
-  - `IRulesFileManager`: Manages saving the generated single Markdown rules file to `.roo/rules-code/rules.md`.
-The previous versioning and multi-file logic has been removed.
-  - `SystemPromptsGenerator`, `RoomodesGenerator`, `VSCodeCopilotRulesGenerator`: Simpler generators creating specific configuration files, often using the core `TemplateManager`.
 - **`@core/analysis` (Project Analysis):**
   - `ProjectAnalyzer`: Uses `LLMAgent` and `FileOperations` to analyze project structure, tech stack, and dependencies based on file content.
   - `ResponseParser`: Parses JSON responses from the LLM during analysis.